 Obtaining a patent is one thing.
 Protecting the rights after assignment of a patent is another.
 Each are separate activities.
 The process in the first instance is patent prosecution.
 The functions associated with the second focus on defending a patent against infringement and fall under litigation, as do those associated with challenging the validity of a patent in the first place.

-The array of steps involved in those processes and the different venues available for patent enforcement make for a complex maze, safe navigation of which depends on help of experienced legal pilots.
+The array of steps involved in those processes and the different venues available for patent enforcement make for a complex maze, safe navigation of which depends on help from experienced legal pilots.
 In this post, our goal is to provide readers some insight into the different routes that can arise in the patent enforcement landscape.

 A mingling of executive and judicial branches